captainLegoo/captainLegoo/README.md

-# 💻 Kyle's GitHub Profile
+# 💻 CaptainLegoo's GitHub Profile

 ![Profile Banner](https://via.placeholder.com/1200x300.png?text=CaptainLegoo+-+Full+Stack+Developer)

 ## 👋 Hello, World!

-I'm Kyle, a passionate Full Stack Developer with a knack for crafting elegant solutions and a love for technology.
+I'm CaptainLegoo, a passionate Full Stack Developer with a knack for crafting elegant solutions and a love for technology.
 I thrive on creating efficient, scalable web applications and continuously learning new technologies to keep myself updated in this ever-evolving field.

 ### 🛠️ Tech Stack